fanyuandeng/TrackATruck/README.md

 *NOTE: This repository is not a R packages.
 User should download and run the code in R environment.
 In addition, several R packages are needed, as shown in the **System requirements.***

 ## Authors
-Fanyuan Deng, Zhaofeng Lv, Lijuan Qi, Xiaotong Wang, Mengshuang Shi and Huan Liu.
+Fanyuan Deng, Zhaofeng Lv, Lijuan Qi, Xiaotong Wang, Mengshuang Shi and Huan Liu*.
 ## License
 Apache License 2.0.